In this post-Cori identifies 12 common blogging mistakes which often cause many blogs to fail with solutions to help your blog succeed.

 I’m often asked by beginner bloggers if they can earn money blogging.
 The answer is yes.
 You can over time earn a lucrative income as a blogger.
 The truth is that your blog in and of itself will not generate much of an income for you.
 Especially in the beginning.

 Affiliate earnings is a great way to start.
 The problem is people try to do this too soon.
 Try waiting to monetize your blog in the beginning.
 Let your readers get to know you and trust you first.
-The path to trying to make money blogging too quickly is filled with many blogging mistakes.
 Give yourself time to gain some social proof.

 10. Neglecting Comments